xmos/lib_camera/examples/take_picture_downsample/README.rst

 Example: Take picture downsample
 ================================

-This example set the basic settings for the sony sensor and grab a single frame.
+This example sets the basic settings for the Sony sensor and grabs a single frame.
 By default the format is the following:
 - 160x120x3 RGB